gruntjs/grunt-contrib-jasmine/docs/jasmine-overview.md

-Automatically builds and maintains your spec runner and runs your tests headlessly through PhantomJS.
+Automatically builds and maintains your spec runner and runs your tests headlessly through Headless Chrome.

 ## Run specs locally or on a remote server